NIL includes things that can identify you, like your:

 | Do you need to provide goods or services? | No, but your NIL can be licensed by sponsors to promote their goods and services | Yes, it identifies you as the source of your goods or services |

-| What it tells consumers | You endorse products or services | You (or your brand) made, sold, or provided the goods or services |
+| What it tells consumers | You endorse products or services | You (or your brand) made, sold, or provided the goods or services, which could be "endorsement services, namely, promoting the goods and services of others" |

 | How you earn profit | Directly from things like endorsements, appearances, and sponsorships | Directly from the sales of your branded goods or services and licensing deals |

-| How it's protected | State law, organizational policies, and contracts | Federal law (nationwide) |
+| How it's protected | State law, limited federal laws, organizational policies, and contracts | Federal law (nationwide) |

 Trademark: Saquon Barkley (full name)

-Goods and services: Endorsement services, namely, promoting the goods and services of others; entertainment services, namely, personal appearances by a sports celebrity
+Registered for: Endorsement services, namely, promoting the goods and services of others; entertainment services, namely, personal appearances by a sports celebrity

 Trademark: Tom Brady (full name)

-Goods and services: Entertainment services in the nature of personal appearances by a sports celebrity
+Registered for: Entertainment services in the nature of personal appearances by a sports celebrity

 Trademark: Danica (first name only)